European politicians brace for clash on car CO2 law

 "The Commission proposal is extremely well-balanced," a representative of the Irish presidency said.
 "There are two German rapporteurs, so it could be diluted through flexibility mechanisms."

-Thomas Ulmer, a German Christian Democrat member of the European Parliament, is leading parliamentary discussion on the proposal to enforce a 2020 limit of 95 grams of CO2 per kilometer as an average across the EU car fleet.
+Thomas Ulmer, a German Christian Democrat member of the European Parliament, is leading parliamentary discussion on the proposal to enforce a 2020 limit of 95 grams of CO2 per kilometre as an average across the EU car fleet.
 Another German politician is also leading a separate vans proposal.

 Ulmer's report to a parliamentary committee said it was important to meet what he described as "a very ambitious value."